Home / Guide / How to Calculate Welding Electrode Requirements for Pipes Correctly

 For example, a pipe with an OD of 200 mm and a thickness of 10 mm has a circumference of 628 mm.
 If the bevel factor is 1.2, the required weld volume is 628 x 10 x 1.2 = 7,536 mm³.

-Convert Weld Volume to Welding Wire Weight
+Convert Weld Volume to Welding Electrode Weight

 From the example above, a volume of 7.536 mm³ is equal to 7.536 cm³.
-Multiplying 7.536 x 7.85 equals approximately 59 grams of welding wire for one joint.
+Multiplying 7.536 x 7.85 equals approximately 59 grams of welding electrode for one joint.

 1. Determine the parameters of the pipe to be welded